jrnewton/udemy-css-complete-guide/NOTES.md

 ### Fixed
 Element is taken out of the document flow.

-* Without top/right/bottom/left the element is positioned relative to it's parent element.
+* Without top/right/bottom/left the position context is the parent element.
-* With top/right/bottom/left the elelement is positioned relative to the viewport.
+* With top/right/bottom/left the position context is the _viewport_.

 ### Absolute
 Element is taken out of the document flow.

 * If no ancestors have a position applied, then the position context is the `<html>` element.
-* If ancestors have a position applied, then the position context is the closest ancestor with a position property.
+* If ancestors have a position applied, then the position context is the _closest ancestor with a position property_.

 ### Relative
 Element remains in the document flow.

-* Positioning context is the element itself.
+* Positioning context is the _element_ itself.
-* Top/right/bottom/left adjusts relative to where the element's current position.
+* Top/right/bottom/left adjusts relative to element's current position.

 __Problem__: You can move the element outside of it's parent element.
 Use `overflow: hidden;` in the parent element to ensure the element is not displayed when it goes outside the bounds of parent.  __Caveat__: you cannot apply `overflow: hidden;` to `<body>` as the default behavior in CSS says that it will instead be applied to `<html>`, which will ensure any child-elements of body will NOT be hidden.
 To get around this: apply `overflow: hidden;` or `overflow: auto;` to `<html>` and apply `overflow: hidden;` to `<body>`.

 ### Sticky
-Hybrid of `relative` and `fixed`.

 * The element starts as `relative` when there are no distances set.
-* If you set a distance, it is between the viewport and the element.
-Once that distance is reached, the element behaves as fixed.
+* If you set a distance then the position context is either the _viewport_ or _another element_.
+Once the distance is reached, the element behaves as `fixed`.
 * If the element goes outside of its parent content area then it becomes hidden.

+From MDN: ... a sticky element "sticks" to its nearest ancestor that has a "scrolling mechanism" (created when `overflow` is `hidden`, `scroll`, `auto`, or `overlay`), even if that ancestor isn't the nearest actually scrolling ancestor.

+__TODO__ need more details here.
+Course coverage not great.

 ## z-index
-* default value is `0`.
+* default value is `auto` which is equal to `0`.
 * Will not take effect unless you've changed position property to a non-default value (Ie not `static`).
 * When there are multiple elements with same z-index, the last element in the HTML source file wins and is displayed above the other elements.